huntergps/handbook-docs/Fuse/03 - UI Components.md

 Here are some properties that are common for `Element`:

-> ## Hit test
+> ## $(HitTestMode)

 When interacting with an element, it is sometimes desirable to be able to differenciate which elements can be interacted with and how.
 This is typically referred to as "hit testing".
-In Fuse, how elements interact with user input can be set using $(HitTestMode).
+In Fuse, how elements interact with user input can be set using `HitTestMode`.

 Consider this code: